-Adenomyosis is a bodily condition that is characterized by the movement or encroachment of the endometrial tissue into the muscles of the uterus.
-It means that the two tissues become permanently stuck.
-Such a condition results in the walls of the uterus growing thicker, leading to substantial pain and bleeding during the cycle or intercourse.
+Adenomyosis is a condition characterized by the movement or encroachment of the endometrial tissue into the muscles of the uterus.
+The two tissues become permanently stuck, which results in thickening of the walls of the uterus and causes substantial pain and bleeding during the cycle or intercourse.

 When it comes to menstrual cramping and discomfort, they are regular occurrences during one’s menstrual cycle.
 For most women, it last two to three days.
 However, these might manifest themselves much longer than usual.
 In some cases, it’s 5+ days and in more extreme ones – even up to two weeks.
 If you notice something of this sort, don’t take any chances and consult your doctor.
 A proper treatment would be an anti-inflammatory medication.
 To solve cramps and pain, you will need assistance.

 The difference between prolonged and stronger menstrual cramps is that stronger ones can be mistaken for a usual symptom of your period occurs.
 It is normal for women to have pains that differ in intensity from period to period.
 The way to see if this may be a symptom of adenomyosis is to keep track of whether it repeats.
 If it does, seek medical assistance.

 Due to the leading cause being high estrogen levels, hormonal reduction treatments are an excellent way to end this condition once and for all.
 The most usual methods of combating high estrogen levels are oral medications taken sporadically, due to their high hormonal content.
 In most cases, they indeed solve the problem in its entirety.

 Spotting between your periods is one of the most prominent causes of adenomyosis.
 It affects the cervix inflammation or even cancer.
 Thankfully, you can exclude two more severe options because adenomyosis manifests itself through a plethora of symptoms.
 A medical checkup, however, is always welcome.